kubevirt/kubevirt-tekton-tasks/tasks/create-vm-from-template/README.md

 # Create VirtualMachine from Template Task

-This task creates a VirtualMachine from different sources
+This task creates a VirtualMachine from OpenShift Template

 ### Installation